 Grafted vegetables are created when the top part of one plant (the scion) is attached to the root system of a separate plant (the rootstock).
 The rootstock contributes vigor and disease resistance while the scion is chosen for fruit flavor or quality.
+For a more detailed history of grafting, please click here.

 SuperNaturals grafted vegetables may be ordered from Garden Life